 Need help onboarding international talent?

-In the US, it’s not standard for companies to pay their employees for time off taken to work through grief, as no law mandates that they do.
-While many companies are changing their outlook and conditions regarding the matter, they are not legally obligated to adhere to a bereavement payment.
+While some US companies are changing their outlook and conditions regarding bereavement leave, they are not legally obligated to adhere to a bereavement payment.
 Many businesses still view bereavement as unpaid time.

 What does bereavement leave cover?

-Nowadays, it’s not uncommon for employers to expand their bereavement time guidelines, but that will vary by company, state, or depending on the presence of a collective bargaining agreement or leave law.
+Nowadays, it’s common for employers to expand their bereavement guidelines, though they vary by company, state, or the presence of a collective bargaining agreement or leave law.

 Understanding the conditions of bereavement leave is vital in knowing what to expect should the unthinkable happen.
-Hopefully, you won’t have to use up your vacation time or sick leave .
+Your company’s employee handbook should outline your bereavement coverage.

-For employers, offering bereavement leave encourages a positive and productive workplace.
-Employees don’t have to worry about their income suffering should they have to take time off when a close family member passes away.
-It gives them time to recover from a loss and to rest easy knowing that their employer is empathetic and understanding.
+Offering bereavement leave helps employers cultivate a supportive and comfortable workplace culture.
+Employees don’t have to worry about their job security should they have to take time off when a family member passes away.
+It gives them time to recover from a loss and to rest easy knowing their employer is empathetic and understanding.

 Book a demo today and learn how easy it can be to streamline your leave management.